How Subradiance Enables Nonlinearity in Weakly Driven Quantum Arrays

-A key quantity for these couplings is the ratio between the lattice spacing $a$ and the emitter transition wavelength $\lambda_0$, entering via the parameter $2\pi a/{\lambda_0} = k_0 a$, where $k_0$ is the transition wavevector.
-This controls the relative amplitude and range of the couplings, such that for decreasing $k_0a$ they become longer-ranged and the coherent interactions increase in magnitude, while for increasing values the regime of independent emitters is approached.
+A key parameter determining these couplings is $k_0 a = 2\pi a/{\lambda_0}$, namely the ratio between the lattice spacing $a$ and the emitter transition wavelength $\lambda_0$ -- where $k_0$ is the transition wavevector.
+It controls the relative amplitude and range of the couplings, such that for decreasing $k_0a$ they become longer-ranged and the coherent interactions increase in magnitude, while for increasing values the regime of independent emitters is approached.
 Here we consider intermediate values, for which both couplings are of the same order, and thus interesting driven-dissipative dynamics is expected.
-Hereafter we assume units of $\Gamma = 1$ and $\hbar=1$.
+Hereafter, we assume units of $\Gamma = 1$ and $\hbar=1$.

 \textit{Weak-drive and subwavelength regimes. } Eqs.~\eqref{eq:atLightME}-\eqref{eq:gamij} describe a many-body problem with long-range interactions and dissipation, which is brought out of equilibrium by external driving, and is in general hard to solve.